Trash Hero Koh Samui: A Growing Community

 All types of marine life are affected by plastic entering our oceans

 As Trash Heroes, we can honor this commitment in simple, everyday ways.
-Choose reusable and sustainable alternatives to items like produce bags, straws, plastic bottles, single-use coffee cups, personal care products containing microbeads, and microfiber clothing.
+Choose reusable and sustainable alternatives to items like produce bags, straws, plastic bottles, single-use coffee cups, personal care products containing microbeads, and synthetic clothing.
 Each individual commitment means less kilograms of plastic waste entering our oceans.

 Live more sustainably by using reusable bottles and bags and clothing made from environmentally-friendly materials